 ART EXHIBITION as part of the Visiting Art/ist programme.

-A catalogue was published for the exhibition that includes a large number of illustrations and text contributions by Mika Minetti, Anne Waak and Lotte Laub.
+A catalogue for the exhibition including a large number of illustrations and text contributions by Mika Minetti and Christine Nippe will be available.